Manuteaa/dbd_autoSkillCheck/README.md

 Feel free to open a new issue for any question, suggestion or issue.
 You can also join the discord server https://discord.gg/3mewehHHpZ for more info and help.

 - A big thanks to [hemlock12](https://github.com/hemlock12) for the data collection help !
-- Thanks to [SouthernFrenzy](https://github.com/SouthernFrenzy) for the help and time to manage the discord server
-- Thanks [KevinSade](https://github.com/KevinSade) for the contribution to the discord server